lePerdu/poly-cams-scraper/README.md

     https://packaging.python.org/guides/installing-using-pip-and-virtualenv/
 )).

-The script can be run with
+The main script can be run with
 `python scheduler.py <username> <password> [<term>]`, using your normal Florida Poly login info.
 The term is the numerical identifier for the term and the value will default to 27 (Fall 2018).
 The program will